Trainer-AJ/aws-masterclass/boto3/env-lambda/readme.md

 - AWS_REGION – The AWS Region where the Lambda function is executed.
 If defined, this value overrides the AWS_DEFAULT_REGION.

 ## Env Vars:
+- the env you specify in lambda console auto reachable to function :)
 ![image](https://github.com/user-attachments/assets/a8cd2c62-d21a-4111-b85b-8d2cfc2a5b01)

 ## Success msg after update: